-(2) The amounts reported under "Option Awards" above represent the aggregate grant date fair value of option awards granted to our Non-Employee Directors during fiscal 2009 (disregarding any estimate of forfeitures related to service-based vesting conditions).
-For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of option awards contained in Note 8 (Stock Options) to our consolidated financial statements, included as part of our annual report filed on Form 10-K.
+(1) The amounts reported under "Option Awards" above represent the aggregate grant date fair value of option awards granted to our Non-Employee Directors during fiscal 2011 (disregarding any estimate of forfeitures related to service-based vesting conditions).
+For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of option awards contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our annual report filed on Form 10-K.

-As of January 1, 2010, Mr. Lenocker held 16,000 outstanding and unexercised stock option awards, Mrs. Heil and Mr. Renken each held 11,000 outstanding and unexercised stock option awards, Mr. Toups held 9,000 outstanding and unexercised stock option awards, Mr. Shelton and Mr. Westfall each held 7,000 outstanding and unexercised stock option awards, and Mr. Holdsworth and Mr. McEachern each held 5,000 outstanding and unexercised stock option awards.
-As of January 1, 2010, none of our Non-Employee Directors held any outstanding stock awards.
+As of December 30, 2011, Mr. Lenocker held 26,000 outstanding and unexercised stock options, Mrs. Heil and Mr. Renken each held 21,000 outstanding and unexercised stock options, Mr. Toups held 19,000 outstanding and unexercised stock options, Mr. Shelton and Mr. Westfall each held 17,000 outstanding and unexercised stock options, and Mr. Holdsworth and Mr. McEachern each held 15,000 outstanding and unexercised stock options.
+As of December 30, 2011, none of our Non-Employee Directors held any outstanding stock awards (other than options).

-(3) The amount reported under "All Other Compensation" with respect to Mrs. Heil is the estimated value of medical benefit coverage for fiscal 2009 for Mrs. Heil and her two dependents pursuant to an arrangement approved by our Board of Directors in May 2006.
-The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2009 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006.
+- (2) The amount reported under "All Other Compensation" with respect to Mrs. Heil is the estimated value of medical benefit coverage for fiscal 2011 for Mrs. Heil and her two dependents pursuant to an arrangement approved by our Board of Directors in May 2006.
+The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2011 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006. - (3) Messrs.
+Lenocker and Shelton and Mrs. Heil will not be standing for reelection as directors at the 2012 Annual Meeting, and the Board of Directors approved the acceleration of their unvested outstanding stock options so that they will vest on May 31, 2012.
+The Board has also approved consulting agreements with each of Mr. Lenocker and Mrs. Heil, which may be entered into by Mr. Lenocker and Mrs. Heil after the end of their existing term on our board of directors.
+Under these agreements, the former director will provide certain consulting services, at our request, for 12 months following his or her termination of service and be entitled to receive a fee of \$4,167 per month.

-Compensation for Non-Employee Directors during fiscal 2009 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a stock option award.
+Compensation for Non-Employee Directors during fiscal 2011 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a stock option award.